Cyber-Command-Secure-The-Grid/cyber-command-ui/README.md

 ## Third party services used

-* [Avatar Maker](https://avatarmaker.com), a free online avatar maker used to create the character avatars in this game
+* [Avatar Maker](https://avatarmaker.com), a free online avatar maker used to create the character avatars
 * [Azgaar's Fantasy Map Generator](https://azgaar.github.io/Fantasy-Map-Generator/), a free online map generator used to create the region map
 * [Canva](https://www.canva.com), a free online graphic design tool used to create the game logo